realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 - grief
 - unfairness
 - frustration
+- stress
 - tradeoffs
-- stress
 - ordinary dissatisfaction
+- episodic instability

 But their lives are not usually structured by continuous breakdown pressure.

 Most major local ends are generally reachable often enough for life to remain recognizably livable.

-This class matters because it gives a grounded approximation of what **probabilistic sufficiency** looks like.
+This class matters because it gives a grounded approximation of what **probabilistic sufficiency** looks like in practice.

 It shows that the target of public life is not infinity, perfection, or total satisfaction.